heapyxyz/items-parser/README.md

 # items-parser
 `items-parser` is a CS2/CS:GO `items_game.txt` file parser.
-The script extracts game's information, such as weapon skins, gloves, keychains, or stickers to a JSON file.
+The script extracts game's items, such as weapon skins, gloves, keychains or stickers to a JSON file.
 While this repository includes pre-generated output, you can run the script yourself if you need to parse a different version of the files or want the absolute latest data before this repository is updated.

-## Prerequisites
+## Requirements
 - Python 3.3 or newer
 - [Source2Viewer](https://valveresourceformat.github.io/) (a tool for exploring Valve's VPK archives)
 - Python modules: